leoneckert/abc-browser-circus/coding-foundation/README.md

 # Coding Exercise 1 (Foundation)

+special note: many screenshots speak of "CDV" instead of "ABC".
+Please ignore.
+It will be fixed soon and is due to a recent decision to use a different text editor this semester.
+If it causes confusion, contact me.

 If things are unclear, please contact me on Slack or e-mail me at [leon.eckert@nyu.edu](mailto:leon.eckert@nyu.edu).

 Setup